gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0017]{StRS-0014} The software may be used in transportation related industries.
 - [StRS-0013]{StRS-0043} The software may be used for software development.

-Procedure:
+Features:

-- [StRS-0042]{} The software shall be used for R&D activities of a future product.
+- [StRS-0018]{} The software shall assist various activities to establish, maintain, and use of the documentation system.
+- [StRS-0001]{StRS-0018} The software shall assist editing document.
-- [StRS-0040]{StRS-0010,StRS-0042} The software shall support collaboration under various SDLC procedures.
+- [StRS-0036]{StRS-0001} The software shall support basic document formatting.
+- [StRS-0037]{StRS-0001} The software shall separate the content and the presentation of the documents.
+- [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processors.
+- [StRS-0062]{StRS-0018} The software shall supporting document reading/viewing.
-- [StRS-0009]{StRS-0040} The software shall support multiple users working together for a single product.
+- [StRS-0045]{StRS-0018} The software shall support document reviewing and approval.
-- [StRS-0048]{StRS-0009} The software shall support multiple teams to work on different parts of the document.
+- [StRS-0058]{StRS-0042,StRS-0045} The software shall support different project management procedures.
-- [StRS-0003]{StRS-0040} The software shall support waterfall life cycle model.
+- [StRS-0003]{StRS-0058} The software shall support waterfall life cycle model.
-- [StRS-0005]{StRS-0040} The software shall support Agile life cycle model.
+- [StRS-0005]{StRS-0058} The software shall support Agile life cycle model.
+- [StRS-0061]{StRS-0018} The software shall supporting document achieving.
+- [StRS-0046]{StRS-0043,StRS-0018} The software shall support be used to track benchmark/version of documents.
-- [StRS-0018]{StRS-0040} The software shall assist various activities to establish, maintain, and use of the documentation system.
+- [StRS-0004]{StRS-0043,StRS-0018} The software shall help recording and monitoring the evolution history of documents.

+- [StRS-0059]{StRS-0042} The software shall support different kind of documents.
-- [StRS-0002]{StRS-0018} The software shall be used for requirement engineering documents.
+- [StRS-0002]{StRS-0059} The software shall be used for requirement engineering documents.
     - *(Should the software also provide tools for brainstorming of requirements/features? -- The actually process may be similar to comments on the review meeting, but it happens BEFORE a document even exist.)*
 - [StRS-0055]{StRS-0002} The software shall be integrate to some feature list/pool, which may be used for e.g. the marketing research or customer support departments.
-- [StRS-0008]{StRS-0018} The software shall be used for design control documents.
+- [StRS-0008]{StRS-0059} The software shall be used for design control documents.
-- [StRS-0039]{StRS-0018,StRS-0013} The software shall be used to trace the origins of product code pieces.
-- [StRS-0038]{StRS-0018} The software shall be used to manage test cases.
+- [StRS-0044]{StRS-0041,StRS-0059} The software shall be able to manage traceability in/between different layers.
-- [StRS-0044]{StRS-0018} The software shall be able to manage traceability in/between different layers.
+- [StRS-0039]{StRS-0044} The software shall be able to trace to downstream implementation in case applied (e.g. test cases of codes).

-- [StRS-0045]{StRS-0018} The software shall be used for document reviewing.
+- [StRS-0047]{} The software shall help managing a document set of multiple related documents involved in it.
+- [StRS-0049]{StRS-0047} The software shall handle the case only part of the files are documents, while the other part includes code, graphs, historical documents in other format ...

+*(Risk analysis?)*

+Procedure:

 ### Operational scenarios

+- [StRS-0040]{StRS-0042} The software shall support collaborations.
+- [StRS-0009]{StRS-0040} The software shall support multiple teams/users working together for a single product/document.
+- [StRS-0048]{StRS-0009} The software shall support multiple people to act as different roles to contribute to the document.
-- [StRS-0011]{StRS-0009} The software shall support various different users roles.
+- [StRS-0011]{StRS-0048} The software shall support different access level of the document.

 - [StRS-0057]{} The software shall keep the flexibility that user(s) only commit to part of the provided features.

 ### Operational environment